GEM-benchmark/GEM-benchmark.github.io/web/tasks/E2E.md

 | Test        | 1,847|        1,358 |     4,693  |
 | Total       |15,899|       10,852 |    42,517  |

+The data are divided so that MRs in different data sections do not overlap.

 “Distinct MRs” are MRs that remain distinct even if restaurant/place names (attributes `name`, `near`) are delexicalized, i.e., replaced with a placeholder.